trentgill/STM32_Cube_F3/Projects/STM32F334R8-Nucleo/Examples_LL/RTC/RTC_ExitStandbyWithWakeUpTimer/readme.txt

       LSI oscillator clock is delivered by a 40 kHz RC.
       LSE (when available on board) is delivered by a 32.768 kHz crystal.

+   @note RTC wake up timer is one-second resolution based due to 1Hz internal frequency configuration.

+Example execution:
+   - 1st execution of the system, LED2 is quickly blinking (every 200ms).
+   - RTC wakup timer is configured to 5 seconds
+   - Press the user button:
+     * System enters in standby mode (LED2 is switched off)
+   - After 5 seconds, system resumes from standby mode, then LED2 is slowly blinking (every 500ms).

    - LED2 is toggling every 1 second: This indicates that the system generates an error.

 @par Directory contents